A New Beginning

 Strength and Mobility

 Exercises are modified to suit individual needs, each exercise has varying degrees of challenge, and can be performed seated or standing.
-Due to current Covid restrictions, all classes are done from the comfort of your own home.
-Classes run every Monday, Tuesday and Thursday morning via Zoom
+Zoom classes are held every Monday, Tuesday and Thursday morning.

 Chair yoga is a general term for practices that modify yoga poses so they can be done while seated.